Navigation

 - S-80 and S-308, Port Mayaca to Stuart, St. Lucie River

-The Corps posts information about Okeechobee Waterway navigation locks on its website.
-Navigation notices from the Corps are also available online.
+The U.S. Army Corps of Engineers posts information about Okeechobee Waterway navigation locks on its website.

-- For information about the Okeechobee Waterway, contact the U.S. Army Corps of Engineers, South Florida Operations Office, at (863) 983-8101.
+For more information contact the U.S. Army Corps of Engineers, South Florida Operations Office at 863-983-8101.